Identifying preferred routes of sharing information on social networks: Results and Discussion

 \section{Results and Discussion}

 The results of the modified weighted Jaccard index and mean functional similarity of nodes are depicted in Fig. \ref{fig:results}.
-This result shows the probability distribution of each measure when applied to all the available pairs of networks in the case of real data, along with three cases of retweet simulations conducted on the three underlying networks of section \ref{ssec:simulation}.
+This result shows the probability distribution of each measure when applied to all the available pairs of networks in the case of the empirical data, along with three cases of retweet simulations conducted on the four underlying networks of Section \ref{ssec:simulation}.
 We used Sturge's rule to determine the number of bins in the figures.

-The sampling errors corresponding to the three simulation cases are shown with colored areas (where the error corresponding to the case with no preference is so low that it is hardly visible).
+The sampling errors corresponding to the four simulation cases are shown with colored areas (where the errors corresponding to the BBV and No Preference are so low that they are hardly visible).

-As is seen, both the model and the retweet data span a range of values that the model with no preference cannot acquire in both the Jaccard index and mean node similarity.
-This means that indeed there exist sharing preferences among users in this example social network case.
-Moreover, the preferential models can capture the overall trend of the preference measures in the retweet data.
-The deficiencies in the distributions of the models compared to the data can be attributed to the models' abstraction of the phenomena of information sharing, where it lacks to encompass the full complexity of this social-technological process, such as the presence of modular structures in the network of users \cite{newman2006modularity}, or the heterogeneity of activity rate for the sender nodes \cite{ying2018user,vaca2014modeling}.
+The deficiencies in the distributions of the proposed models against the retweet data show themselves in the p-values obtained by the Kolmogorov-Smirnov (KS) test (Table \ref{tab:ks_test}), calculated between the retweet data and the retweet simulation on the four models.
+This lack of exact fit to the data can be attributed to the two models' abstraction of the phenomena of information sharing, where it fails to encompass the full complexity of this social-technological process, such as the presence of modular structures in the network of users~\cite{newman2006modularity}, the heterogeneity of activity rates for the sender nodes~\cite{ying2018user,vaca2014modeling}, or even exogenous factors affecting the retweet tendencies~\cite{bakshy2012role}.

-It is worth noting that between the two measures, the average functional similarities of the models' simulations is more comparable to the data than the results of the modified weighted Jaccard index.
-This is to be expected, since the latter relies on all the steps of the sharing of one hashtag, while the node similarity only studies how each individual node behaves regardless of what happens in the next steps (e.g. whether the next node will choose the more likely choice of sharing or not).